 Ms. Chris Tufts has 20 years of experience working in the field of psychology as a therapist, evaluator, researcher, and school psychologist.
 She provides psychotherapy and evaluations for all ages across the lifespan.
 As a practicing school psychologist, she has extensive knowledge of the challenges faced by children and families in our geographical area and how to navigate the school system for children with educational, emotional, or behavioral challenges.
+She is licensed in NC both as a psychological associate and a school psychologist.

 Intervention Style: Ms. Tufts enjoys working with individuals to problem-solve and develop better strategies to deal with life’s challenges.
 She believes we are all capable of learning and growing in our own coping and self-care.
 With an emphasis on identifying root causes and drivers of emotions, thoughts and behaviors, she utilizes a solution-focused model to help clients move forward.